NiliSoleil/MLP-Loss-Functions-and-Optimizers/README.md

 1. Dataset Preparation📚 The dataset was loaded from the data folder.

-  3. 🗑️ The proximity_ocean column was removed for analysis.
+  🗑️ The proximity_ocean column was removed for analysis.

-  4.
-  5. 🏷️ The value_house_median column was selected as the label, and other columns were used as input features.
+  🏷️ The value_house_median column was selected as the label, and other columns were used as input features.

-  6.
-  7. 🔪 The data was split into three sections: Training (70%), Evaluation (20%), and Testing (10%).
+  🔪 The data was split into three sections: Training (70%), Evaluation (20%), and Testing (10%).

-  8.
-  9. 📦 A DataLoader was used for batching the data.
+  📦 A DataLoader was used for batching the data.

-10.
-11. 2.
-Neural Network Model Definition🧠
+2. Neural Network Model Definition🧠

-    3.
-    4. A suitable Multilayer Perceptron model with an appropriate activation function was defined.
+    A suitable Multilayer Perceptron model with an appropriate activation function was defined.
-    5.

 3. Device Selection🚀 The model was moved to a GPU for faster training, and the type of device provided by Colab was printed.

-4.
-5. 4.
-Loss Function Definition and Comparison📉
+4. Loss Function Definition and Comparison📉

-   5.
-   6. The Huber Loss,
+   Huber Loss,

-   7.
-   8. L1 Loss,
+   L1 Loss,

-   9.
-   10. MSE Loss,
+   MSE Loss,

-   11.
-   12.   and a custom Adaptive Loss were implemented and their performance was evaluated.
+   and a custom Adaptive Loss were implemented and their performance was evaluated.
-   13.

 📊 The r2 metric was calculated for each loss function, and the results were compared in a table.

 5. Optimizer Analysis🚀

-6.
-7. Using Adaptive Loss as the loss function, the performance of the Adam, SGD, SGD_M, SGD_Nest, and rmsprop optimizers was compared.
+  Using Adaptive Loss as the loss function, the performance of the Adam, SGD, SGD_M, SGD_Nest, and rmsprop optimizers was compared.

-8.
-9.   📈 The learning curve for each optimizer was plotted on a single graph to show their performance differences.
+  📈 The learning curve for each optimizer was plotted on a single graph to show their performance differences.

-10.
-11. 6.
-Model Training and Saving✅ The best-performing model was selected, and its final loss and accuracy values were saved in an appropriate folder.
+6. Model Training and Saving✅ The best-performing model was selected, and its final loss and accuracy values were saved in an appropriate folder.
-      7.

 How to Run the CodePrerequisites:

   🛠️ Make sure you have the necessary libraries, such as PyTorch, installed.